ellakoa/postcard-poem/content/posts/woods-are-great-for.md

   if the undergrowth rustles you pretend you aren't scared with soft deep chuckles
-  For vivid imaginations and tales whispered mindful that the trees are very good listeners.
+  For vivid imaginations and tales whispered mindful that trees are very good listeners.

 alignPoemLeft: false
 address: |-